c-h-david/shbaam/README.md

 address bar of your internet browser.
 Note that the URLs are randomly generated each time for security reasons.
 With the example above, you would use:
 `http://127.0.0.1:8888/?token=0123456789abcdefghijklmnopqrstuvwxyz0123456789ab`
+to access the Jupyter dashboard from your internet browser.
+Finally, click on `TUTORIAL.ipynb` within the Jupyter dashboard.

 ## Testing with Docker
 Testing scripts are currently under development.